Dr Stephen Overy

 I am the participation coordinator for Philosophical Studies at Newcastle and host a number of events during the year both on campus and in local schools and colleges that seek to widen interest in the discipline.
 I am also our employability lead, working to ensure Philosophy students succeed in their chosen careers after graduation.
 I also lead our Student Mentor Team, and our Staff-Student Committee.

 My research interests are in libidinal philosophies of drive and desire and their relation to materialism, considering a line of philosophers comprising Kant, Schopenhauer, Nietzsche, Freud, Lacan, Deleuze and Guattari, Lyotard and Nick Land.

 Much of my work has been in interdisciplinary collaborations between music and philosophy including: illustrations of the concept of desire in popular music (with Dr Kenneth Smith, Liverpool); cybernetics and electroacoustic composition (with Dr Kelcey Swain, Bristol); and the performance of philosophy and music (with Dr Eric Egan, Durham).

-- Smith K, Overy S. Cybernetic Groove Cycles and the Mysteries of Desire in Arab Strap.
+- Smith K, Overy S. The Love Detective: Cybernetic Groove Cycles and the Mysteries of Desire in Arab Strap.
 In: Smith K; Scotto C; Brackett J, ed.
-Expanded Approaches to Analyzing Popular Music.
-New York: Routledge, 2017.
+The Routledge Companion to Popular Music Analysis: Expanding Approaches.
+New York: Routledge, 2018.
 In Press.

 - Overy S. Two Cats and Two Poles: Deleuze’s Conception of Schizophrenia as Illustrated in the Webcomic Achewood.
 In: Hipólito, I; Gonçalves, J; Pereira, JG, ed.
 Schizophrenia and Common Sense: explaining the relation between madness and social values.
 2017.
 Submitted.